UnexpectedEOF/ignoreme.js/README.md

-Google Analytics has some official filtering and traffic exclusion functionality to deal with unimportant visits, but it's all pretty rigid and usually involves some kind of klunky workaround techniques to properly "ignore" junk traffic.
+Google Analytics has some official filtering and traffic exclusion functionality to deal with unimportant visits, but it's all pretty rigid and usually involves some kind of klunky workaround techniques[1][2] to properly "ignore" junk traffic.
 The alternative is to use GA-blocking browser plugins, but those only work in the computers (and browser executibles) where they are installed.
 And it's a pain to switch them off and on during development.